 Council understands how difficult it can be living near flying-fox roosts in urban areas, and we have a long term aim to entice flying-foxes to a more suitable home.
 We conduct research to better understand how they choose their roost sites and are rehabilitating more appropriate reserves with trees they like to live in and food they like to eat.

-Options available to council to respond to community concerns about flying-foxes are outlined in the Regional Flying Fox Management Plan.
+Options available to council to respond to community concerns about flying-foxes are outlined in the regional flying fox management plan (PDF, 1.54 MB).
 These include:

-Watch this YouTube video to find out about council's Regional Flying Fox Management Plan.
+Watch these YouTube videos to find out more about council's regional flying-fox management plan.

 Regulations and legislation

-The Grey-headed Flying fox is also nationally protected under the Environment Protection & Biodiversity Conservation Act 1999.
-For more information visit the Department of Environment and Heritage Protection.
+The grey headed flying-fox is listed nationally as a threatened species and protected under the Environment Protection and Biodiversity Conservation Act 1999.
+For more information visit the Department of Environment and Science.

 The Australian Government has a national recovery plan for the grey-headed flying-fox available on the Department of Environment website.
 To ensure council’s actions are consistent with these laws, our RFFMP is approved by the Australian Government as a Conservation Agreement for the grey-headed flying-fox

 CSIRO is responsible for the national flying-fox monitoring program.
 Survey results for roosts within the Sunshine Coast and throughout Australia can be viewed on the Department of Environment website through the interactive map viewer.